krenalis/krenalis/README.md

 ### Troubleshoot tests

-If you encounter problems running tests, you can run:
+To troubleshoot bad tests, for example if they block indefinitely, you can run:

 ```
 go run commit/commit.go -pkg -v
 ```

 to execute tests on every package printing verbose output.
-This should help troubleshooting bad tests.
+This should help locating the problem.

 ### Short tests during development